-The thermodynamic properties are given according to the theoretical framework presented in \cite{Sandoval-Figueroa-pre78}, where a generalized volume $\mathcal{V}$ is related to the spatial extension of the gas.
-Experimentally, the trapped cloud geometry depends solely on the potential's features.
-Naturally, if we use a semiclassical distribution, we hope to reproduce the functional forms reported in the literature and that they also have some experimental relevance.
-Thus, calculating thermodynamic quantities could be reduced to knowing at least two quantities: the number and the internal energy.
-In this sense, $f^{\left(a\right)}\left(\mathbf{r},\mathbf{p}\right)$ has the advantage that it can be integrated directly to obtain both the thermodynamic variables of classical or quantum origin \cite{Giorgini-jlowtphys109}.
+The thermodynamic properties are described within the theoretical framework presented in~\cite{Sandoval-Figueroa-pre78}, where a generalized volume $\mathcal{V}$ corresponds to the spatial extension of the gas.
+Experimentally, the geometry of the trapped cloud is determined solely by the characteristics of the trapping potential.
+Employing a semiclassical distribution aims to reproduce the functional forms reported in the literature while maintaining experimental relevance.
+Consequently, the calculation of thermodynamic quantities can be reduced to determining two key variables: the number of particles and the internal energy.
+The distribution function $f^{\left(a\right)}\!\left(\mathbf{r},\mathbf{p}\right)$ is advantageous because it can be integrated directly to obtain thermodynamic variables of either classical or quantum origin~\cite{Giorgini-jlowtphys109}.

-Through semiclassical density distributions from (\ref{eq:004}) to (\ref{eq:006}), we can obtain some thermodynamic quantities such as the number of particles $N$ and the internal energy $E$ for given values of $\mu$ and $T$.
-We begin by considering a phase space cell
+Using the semiclassical density distributions from Eqs.~(\ref{eq:004}) to~(\ref{eq:006}), it is possible to obtain thermodynamic quantities such as the number of particles $N$ and the internal energy $E$ for specified values of $\mu$ and $T$.
+The analysis begins by considering a phase-space cell

-and a distribution function $f^{\left(a\right)}\left(\epsilon;\mu,T\right)$, which can take the form of eq. (\ref{eq:004}) for classical ($a=0$), eq. (\ref{eq:005}) for bosons ($a=-$), or eq. (\ref{eq:006}) for fermions ($a=+$).
-To simplify the notation for the distribution functions, we take
+and a distribution function $f^{\left(a\right)}\!\left(\epsilon;\mu,T\right)$, which can take the form of Eq.~(\ref{eq:004}) for a classical gas ($a=0$), Eq.~(\ref{eq:005}) for bosons ($a=-$), or Eq.~(\ref{eq:006}) for fermions ($a=+$).
+To simplify the notation, we write